RCBI challenge to recognize best in agricultural innovation

 West Virginia residents and out-of-state residents enrolled in West Virginia colleges and universities are eligible to compete.
 Innovators must apply online at www.rcbi.org/go/vanguard2020.

-Entries must be received by 5 p.m. on Feb.
-12, 2020.
+Entries must be received by February 12, 2020, at 5 p.m.
 The winner will be announced in late February during the West Virginia Small Farms Conference in Charleston.

-The contest is part of RCBI’s Agricultural Innovations, an initiative to improve opportunities for West Virginia’s farming and agricultural economy.

-The initiative supports and enhances a vibrant local foods system by promoting entrepreneurship and innovation.
-RCBI also helps food producers, distributors and buyers expand their reach and influence through advanced manufacturing practices and product development.

 The Agricultural Innovations initiative is funded by the Claude Worthington Benedum Foundation and supported by a coalition of partners across West Virginia.